 If you are enduring unfair treatment from your park owner, do not hesitate

-to reach out to our firm for counsel.
-We can review your case, present
+to contact our firm for counsel.
+We can review your case, present your

-your legal options, and help you move forward with the correct steps.
+legal options, and help you move forward with the correct steps.
+Our mobile

-Our mobile home park attorneys are tough negotiators and know how to take
+home park attorneys are tough negotiators and know how to take matters

 Jim Allen "Failure To Maintain Cases"